carpentries/lesson-docker/README.md

 scanning RMarkdown files for content.
 This is designed to work with current iterations of the lessons.

+Ideally this should reduce the pain of running the lessons.

 To run this container, set your working directory to a lesson you maintain and run the following command: